Rhythm on the Range: Reception

 "Given a good story at last and the best support that has fallen his way in a long time, Bing Crosby hits his stride again in Rhythm on the Range, the new picture at the Paramount."

 Writing for The Spectator in 1936, Graham Greene gave the film a mixed review.
 Observing that Crosby's character spent the majority of the film nostalgically mourning "Empty saddles in the old corral" which "by its nature [should have been portrayed as] a private emotion", Greene found Crosby's portrayal to "represent permanent, if disagreeable, human characteristics of nostalgia and self-pity".
-Nevertheless he summarized the film as "quite a tolerable picture with a few scenes which do deserve to be called popular cinema".
+Nevertheless, he summarized the film as "quite a tolerable picture with a few scenes which do deserve to be called popular cinema".
 Greene also praised Burns' acting as "excellent".

-In his book, Singing in the Saddle, Douglas B. Green summarized Bing Crosby's impact on western music and the national interest in singing cowboys and the West during the 1930s.
+In his 2002 book, Singing in the Saddle, Douglas B. Green summarized Bing Crosby's impact on western music and the national interest in singing cowboys and the West during the 1930s.

 Remake

-The film was remade as Pardners (1956), starring Dean Martin and Jerry Lewis.
+The film was remade as Pardners (1956), starring Dean Martin and Jerry Lewis, which was also directed by Taurog.